Rapternmn/Rapternmn.github.io/content/deep-learning/loss_functions.md

 title = 'Loss Functions'
 date = 2025-11-21T19:56:11+05:30
 draft = false
+description = 'A comprehensive guide to loss functions in deep learning, covering regression, classification, ranking, and sequence modeling losses with mathematical foundations and practical applications.'
 +++

 ## 🧠 1.
 What is a Loss Function?
 (High-Level Overview)